hphelion/documentation/community/community.3rd-party-licenses.md

 means each individual or legal entity that creates, contributes to the creation of, or owns Covered Software.

 1.2.
 "Contributor Version"
-means the combination of the Contributions of others (if any) used by a Contributor and that particular Contributor's Contribution.
+means the combination of the Contributions of others (if any) used by a Contributor and that particular Contributor’s Contribution.

 1.3.
 "Contribution"
 means Covered Software of a particular Contributor.